 These guidelines will assist in the installation of a memorial:-

 In the interest of the safety of other road users and the safety of persons installing memorials, there are a number of locations where the placement of memorials is restricted.
 Examples of locations where memorials are not permitted include traffic islands, medians and roundabouts or where they may interfere with any traffic control devices.
-Further details can be provided by contacting Hinchinbrook Shire Council's Engineering Services on (07) 4776 4605.
+Further details can be provided by contacting Hinchinbrook Shire Council's Infrastructure Assets and Design Team on (07) 4776 4600.